christung16/terraform-mso-aci/README.md

 ## Known issues:

-1. terraform apply need to use "parallelism=1" since MSO has a lot of dependancy
+1. terraform apply need to use "parallelism=1" due to MSO limitation
 2. After successfully applied, you need to manually map the upnlink into the vmnic
 3. When destroy the resource, remember to "Undeploy template" first
 4. There are still missing a lot of advance features like lacp, vpc, pbr, service graph, etc. You can try to build your own and share it out.